ktomk/pipelines/README.md

   for building the phar file the workaround was to entail the larger parts of the pattern.

+- The libyaml based parser does not support dots (".") in anchor names.

 ### Installation

 [Phar (Download)](#download-the-phar-php-archive-file) |